DTJF/libpruio/src/_preparation.md

 appropriate device tree overlay.
 Either prepare, install and load a customized overlay with fixed pin mode configurations (created by the dts_custom.bas tool, see section \ref SecPinConfig for details).
-Or install and load the universal overlay (file src/config/libpruio-0A00.dtbo ust get copied to folder /lib/firmware) shipped with the libpruio package by executing
+Or install (copy file src/config/libpruio-0A00.dtbo to folder /lib/firmware) and load the universal overlay shipped with the libpruio package by executing

 ~~~{.sh}
 sudo echo libpruio > /sys/devices/bone_capemgr.*/slots